ZacBlanco/zacblanco.github.io/_posts/2015-11-1-social-psych-exam-guide-2.md

 **Evaluative Conditioning**: The process by which we form an attitude toward a neutral stimulus because of its association with a positive or negative person, place, or thing.

-**Theory of Planned Behavior**: The theory that attitudes toward a specific behavior combine with objective normas and perceived control to onfluence a person's actions.
+**Theory of Planned Behavior**: The theory that attitudes toward a specific behavior combine with objective norms and perceived control to influence a person's actions.

-**Persuation**: The process by which attitudes are changed.
+**Persuasion**: The process by which attitudes are changed.

 **Central Route to Persuasion**: The process by which a person think carefully about a communication and is influenced by the strength of its arguments.